Vertical Layering Options

 Sigma-Zed Options

+Figure 2b demonstrates how thermocline is well captured in the simulation by using the SGZ approach.
 Learn more about Sigma-Zed and see examples of how it has been applied to water bodies in North America such as Lake Washington and Lake Mead here.

 Generalized Vertical Coordinates